1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1957-D Wheat Penny Value

-Denver Mint achieved a historic milestone by striking 1,051,342,000 wheat pennies, making it the third-highest single-mint production in the entire wheat penny series and one of only four years where a single mint exceeded one billion coins (alongside 1956-D, 1945, and 1944 Philadelphia).
-The distinctive “D” mint mark beneath the date clearly identifies its Denver origin.
+The Denver Mint achieved a historic milestone by striking 1,051,342,000 wheat pennies in 1957 — making it the second time the Denver Mint crossed the one-billion-coin threshold in the wheat penny era.
+The distinctive “D” mint mark below the date on the obverse clearly identifies its Denver origin.
+Despite this astronomical production, high-grade specimens are genuinely scarce.

-Despite this astronomical mintage, high-grade specimens remain scarce due to the Denver Mint’s large-scale processing, which left virtually every coin with tiny bag markings.
-Only eighteen examples have achieved MS67+ grade, each valued at $6,500.
-The 1957-D is particularly notable for lamination errors, especially visible in Lincoln’s hair area, caused by incomplete mixing of the 95% copper, 5% tin and zinc alloy during the minting process.
+The 1957-D is also particularly notable for lamination errors, especially visible in Lincoln’s hair area, caused by incomplete mixing of the 95% copper, 5% tin and zinc alloy during planchet preparation.

 1957-D Wheat Penny (RD) Price/Grade Chart